siddhu1919/Thinking-Sky_chatapp--Py-Js-/README.md

 ## Dive In! 🌊

 Now that you've got everything set up, it's time to dive in and start connecting with people from all around the globe.
-Whether it's text, images, or files, ChatApp brings everyone closer together.
+Whether it's text, images, or files, Thinking Sky brings everyone closer together.
 Enjoy exploring this space where anyone can connect with anyone.
 Happy chatting! 💬🌐